mattlebel/crowdtilt-api-spec/README.md

 * Enable the collaboration around these styles of commerce.

 What we think is cool about the Crowdtilt API:

 * Developers can use the Crowdtilt API with their own payment processor as it works with [Stripe](https://stripe.com/), [Balanced](https://www.balancedpayments.com/), [BrainTree](https://www.braintreepayments.com).
 * Though we have the above preferred partners for the Crowdtilt API already built out and ready to use, our API is actually built around our universal payments interface, which allows developers to integrate any payment processor from around the world right into our system.
 For more information about how to get access to this interface to build support for your favorite processor, drop us a note at [devs@crowdtilt.com](mailto:devs@crowdtilt.com).
 * The API also works with credit cards and ACH debit payments or a combination of these.
 * The API provides collaboration tools such as commenting/updates, nested comments, messaging, notifications, and tracking of those that have paid and those that haven't.
 * The API supports both multiple currencies and international languages.
+* We also provide a tool to tokenize the sensitive information you collect (credit card and bank account numbers), so you don't have to worry about PCI compliance

 # Menu
 * [Introduction](#introduction)